pranavj4work/React-Native-Movie-app/README.md

 Then open iOS Simulator, Android emulator, or Expo Go.

-## Demo script (interviews)
+## Demo

 1. Home: switch Trending / Popular, scroll to load the next page, pull to refresh.
 2. Search: type a title (debounce), then filter by genre, year, or rating.
 Clear the query and browse with Discover.
 3. Open a movie: poster, overview, rating, cast.
 Toggle Favorite and Watchlist.
-4. Library: confirm both lists persist after a reload.
+4. Library: both lists persist after a reload.
-5. Settings: switch Light / Dark / System and point out TMDB attribution.
+5. Settings: switch Light / Dark / System.

 ## Notes